pdmostert/AssetManagement/README.md

 - Connect application to SQL database to store assets and history.
 - Create a Web Application for the Asset Manager.
+- Export asset data in a CSV file.